gbotuoa/Pursuit-Evasion-Robot_ROS/readme.md

 ```

 ## Project Description
 The evasion robot is subscribed to the "scan" topics.
-It checks the minimum value of the vector excluding the NaN values.If it finds something within 0.8 m it turns for a fixed time and again moves forward.If forward moving exceeds some duration it turns again.This mechanism helps escaping from the other robot and obstacle avoidance.
+It checks the minimum value of the vector excluding the NaN values.
+If it finds something within 0.8 m it turns for a fixed time and again moves forward.
+If forward moving exceeds some duration it turns again.
+This mechanism helps it to escape from the other robot and obstacle avoidance.
 See the following video below.

 <div align="center">
   <a href="https://www.youtube.com/watch?v=T3S_YELKO3I"><img src="https://img.youtube.com/vi/T3S_YELKO3I/0.jpg" alt="IMAGE ALT TEXT"></a>
 </div>

 The pursuit robot tries to follow the nearest object.
-It sees object at certain distance , if no object found it drives diagonally.Whenever an object is found it maintains a safe distance.If the object tries to come close , it back up.The proportionate behavior with respect to the error is calculated in terms of the hyperbolic function ,tanh(a*error).tanh is a zero mean function, min and max values are -1 and 1 respectively.The trigonometric and hyperbolic relation is tan(ax)=atanh(x).So we multiplied the tanh(a*error) with our maximum speed for the robot's linear x direction.This velocity is bounded over any range of the error.For angular z we took the normalized position value with respect to half the scan vector(320) for depth resolution of 640x480.
+It sees an object at a certain distance, if no object is found it drives diagonally.
+Whenever an object is found it maintains a safe distance.
+If the object tries to come close, it backs up.
+The proportionate behavior with respect to the error is calculated in terms of the hyperbolic function, tanh(a*error). tanh is a zero mean function, min and max values are -1 and 1 respectively.
+The trigonometric and hyperbolic relation is tan(ax)=atanh(x).
+So we multiplied the tanh(a*error) with our maximum speed for the robot's linear x direction.
+This velocity is bounded over any range of the error.
+For angular z we took the normalized position value with respect to half the scan vector(320) for a depth resolution of 640x480.

 <div align="center">
   <img src ="Figure_1.png" width ="480">